PCperson14/New-Minecraft-Biomes/README.md

 ```
 Now all you need to do is load up Minecraft!
 If you want to change the biome to single biome.
 The only custom biome currently is palm.
-New update 1.0.1 bug fixes and allows mobs to spawn in the Palm biome.

 **Possible Errors**